Comprehensive Privacy Notice

 LEGAL BASIS FOR PROCESSING

-Paysafe will only process your personal information where we have lawful authority to do so.
-Such laws are different across different territories and further specific information is available on request.
+Paysafe will only process your personal information in compliance with the law.
+Such laws vary across different territories and further specific information is available on request.
 In general, Paysafe will either process:

 CHANGES TO OUR PRIVACY NOTICE

 We may, from time to time, change our privacy notice.
 If we make material changes to how we treat your information, we will notify you through a notice on this website/portal.
 The date the privacy notice was last modified is stated on this notice.
 Please ensure you periodically visit our website/portal and this privacy notice to check for any changes.
 However, if we are required by law to give you advance notice of any changes to this privacy notice and/or seek your consent to changes in our uses of your personal information, then we will do so.